This article was medically fact-checked by Consultant Obstetrician and Gynaecologist Dr. Shree Datta.

 4) Following the Wrong Routine

 In addition to exercising the two different muscle types, it’s important to follow a routine with the right number of contractions for your strength-level during each session.
 Ideally your routine should increase in difficulty as your strength improves—but it can be difficult to know when that happens.
+If you’re unsure how to do pelvic floor exercises, you can always take a look on YouTube or talk with a physiotherapist.

 Doing too few contractions won’t be effective and doing too many can cause fatigue or even pain from overusing those muscles.
 Using an intelligent Kegel exerciser that automatically determines the routine for you can help you complete the right number and combination of contractions every session.
 That way you won’t have to worry about figuring out the right routine for you.